hcyang/or_llm_cot_rl_agent/README.md

 The entry-point "main" program is in
 - automated_generative_ai_prompt_engineering_feedback_loop_learner\automated_generative_ai_prompt_engineering_feedback_loop_learner.py

-You can open the project foder in Visual Studio Code and do Run / 'Run Without Debugging'.
+You can open the project foder and the program in Visual Studio Code, then pull down Run and click 'Run Without Debugging'.

-Below are several model accessing parameter that you would need to set as environment variables:
+Below are several parameters for accessing a LLM models hosted in Azure Open AI.
+You would need to set them up as environment variables:
--- ENDPOINT_URL
+- ENDPOINT_URL
--- DEPLOYMENT_NAME
+- DEPLOYMENT_NAME
--- TOKEN_PROVIDER_ENDPOINT_URL
+- TOKEN_PROVIDER_ENDPOINT_URL
--- API_VERSION
+- API_VERSION

 ## Project structure
 - generated: folder for storing generated Python OR programs